steveshogren/hugo-blog/content/post/editor-abstraction-types.md

 While many words have been spent on the Holy Editor Flame Wars, I've read very little that attempts to categorize _what they actually do_.
-Likewise, everyone pays homage to the concept of using the "best tool for the job", but most have no idea what tools are provided or when each tool would be best.
+Likewise, everyone pays homage to the concept of using the "best tool for the job", but few talk about when each tool would be best.

-Our editors provide abstractions classified into two main categories:
+Our editors provide abstractions classified into three main categories:

 1. Semantic Tools
 2. Run-time Inspection Tools